Whether your lawn is the size of a postage stamp or you own several acres of land, this article will help you find the best lawn mower for you.

 Another benefit of a rotary mower is that as the blade spins, it creates suction.

-This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves off the lawn instead of a garden vacuum.
-This reduces worm activity and the resulting worm casts in the lawn.
+This means it not only hoovers up grass clippings as you mow the lawn but you can also use it as a vacuum in the autumn and winter to remove fallen leaves.

-The downside to rotary mowers, however, is that because they ‘chop’ instead of ‘slice’, they cause more damage and stress to the grass.
+The downside to rotary mowers, however, is that because they ‘chop’ instead of ‘slice’.
+They don’t cut as cleanly as a cylinder mower.
+This causes more damage and stress to the grass.

 Especially if the blades are blunt.